How Do Eyes Respond To Virtual Reality Headsets?

 - Try sitting Down

-One last point of caution is in regards to the so-called blue light controversy.
+One last point of caution is in regard to the so-called blue light controversy.
 Nearly all electronic devices, including televisions, computers, mobile phones, and even VR headsets emit light that is more blue than natural sunlight.
 Blue light is near the end of the colour spectrum, and carries more energy than the other colours.
 While there's no concrete evidence, it is suspected that over time, blue light contributes to eye damage, cataracts, and macular degeneration.
 Special glasses are available that are designed to filter out blue light, alleviating the stress on your eyes, and are great for people who spend a lot of time working in from of digital displays.

-The most important thing to take away from all of this is, that despite all of the issues and problems listed above, according to the American Academy of Ophthalmologist (aao) there is no evidence of long-term damage risk to your eyes with the use of a VR headset.
+The most important thing to take away from all of this is, that despite all of the issues and problems listed above, according to the American Academy of Ophthalmologists (AAO) there is no evidence of long-term damage risk to your eyes with the use of a VR headset.
 The type of eyestrain that you're at risk of having is similar to that of people who work in an office at a computer, focusing on near objects and digital displays all day.
 Fatigue may happen, but it's avoidable with routine eye exercises, and causes no permanent, long term damage.

-If you begin get a headache or eyestrain, take a short break to allow your eyes to rest.
-A five minute break every 30 minutes will allow your eyes to focus on something further away, giving them an opportunity to relax.
+If you begin to get a headache or eyestrain, take a short break to allow your eyes to rest.
+A five-minute break every 30 minutes will allow your eyes to focus on something further away, giving them an opportunity to relax.
 Eye muscles are like any other muscles in your body.
-If you work out too hard at the gym one day, you might be sore for a day or two afterwards, but unlikely that any serious damage has occurred.
-Even so, continued daily use can create constant sense of fatigue.
+If you work out too hard at the gym one day, you might be sore for a day or two afterward, but unlikely that any serious damage has occurred.
+Even so, continued daily use can create a constant sense of fatigue.
 Like anything good in life, it's important to consume in moderation.